Title: Tiepolo Blue

-Thank you to Millie and Sphere books for gifting me with a copy of this book in return for an honest, unbiased review.
-It’s out September 3rd.
+Thanks so much to Ollie at Sceptre for gifting me with a copy of the book in return for an honest, unbiased review.
+It’s out now

 Until the next review